High School Core Subjects

 This class is designed to study the American political system and be able to analyze the system from a Christian worldview.
 Critical thinking skills will be utilized to study the integration of faith and politics.
 Course work is specifically designed to prepare students for college.
 Students will be encouraged to apply themselves, think critically, and be an active citizen in our community.
 Topics covered include the foundation of the American government, the Constitution, political parties, the branches of American government, and other forms of government found around the world.

 This course is an introduction to the foundations and methods of economics.
 Economics is the study of topics that include basic principles of decision-making, scarcity, opportunity cost and the principles of supply and demand.
-These principles will be examined individual, state, national and international perspectives.
+These principles will examine individual, state, national and international perspectives.
 This course is designed to give the students the tools to analyze their own personal decision making as well as to evaluate the decisions of an individual firm or the nation as a whole.
 Students will master the fundamental economic concepts, applying the tools (graphs, statistics, equations) from other subject areas to the understanding of operations and institutions of economic systems.

 This course is designed to familiarize students with the structure and processes of the United States Government system.
 Students will learn about the responsibilities and rights of citizenship, voting, political parties, elections, campaigns, the Constitution, the branches of government, and the Bill of Rights.
 Students will also learn about state powers as it compares to the national government powers, and be introduced to world leadership.
 Students will study and discuss agricultural issues and what role the government plays in the agricultural industry.